 CBD products come in many forms.
-The most basic is hemp flower, which you can smoke or vaporize.
+You can purchase CBD in its natural form, aka hemp flower, which you can smoke or vaporize.
 Other CBD products include edibles, oil tinctures, and liquid vaporizers.
 These products are made with CBD extract.

 At Cheef Botanicals, we get CBD from hemp plants using an eco-friendly CO2 extraction process.
 We focus on the plant’s leaves and flowers, which are the most potent sources of CBD, ensuring high yields and purity.
 Many other companies use solvents like butane to make CBD extract, but these can leave traces of harmful chemicals in the final product.
 At Cheef, we stick to a clean manufacturing process to ensure you get the highest quality products.

 Can Truck Drivers Use CBD?

 CBD is legal for U.S. residents, 18 and over, to take, which means truck drivers can take all the CBD they want on their own time.
 However, things get a bit trickier if you want to take CBD on the job.